Skip to main content

 County ADRC first call

 Hello, my name is [name].
 I live in [county].
 I am calling for [myself / my parent / my spouse].
-We need help with [meals, rides, Medicare, home care, housing, caregiver help, or safety].
+We need help with [meals, rides, Medicare, home care, housing, caregiver help, senior centers, or safety].
 Can you tell me which program to start with and what documents we should gather?

 MLTSS screening call